bcgov/GDX-Analytics-Looker-cfms_block/README.md

 ## Relevant Repositories
 [GDX-Analytics/](https://github.com/bcgov/GDX-Analytics/)

-Represents an instance of Government of British Columbia’s Snowplow tracking.
-This includes pushing custom events to the Snowplow Tracker, and generation of cryptographically signed SSO embed URL pointing to a dashboard.
+The central repository for work by the GDX Analytics Team.

 [Queue Managment System](https://github.com/bcgov/queue-management)

 The Queue Managment System will be used to manage the citizen flow and provide analtyics for our Service BC locations.
 This system is designed to be used for government offices with a large number of services.

-## Getting Help
+## Getting Help or Reporting an Issue

-For any questions regarding this project, please contact the GDX Analytics Team.
+For any questions regarding this project, or for inquiries about starting a new analytics account, please contact the GDX Analytics Team.

 ## Contributors